Inferior Vena Cava (IVC) Filter

 - With the help of an X-ray or ultrasound to see inside the body, the Interventional Radiologist will insert a catheter (long, hollow, flexible tube) through a large vein, often in your neck or in your upper leg.

 - Contrast dye is placed into the catheter to make sure it is in the right spot.
-You may feel some warmth or burning when the dye is injected, but this will quickly get better.
+You may feel some warmth or burning when the dye is injected, but this will quickly go away.

 - The IVC filter is then released into the inferior vena cava, where it expands and attaches to the walls of the inferior vena cava.

 - Pressure is applied to where the catheter is removed to stop any bleeding.
-You may need to lie flat for several hours to be sure there is no bleeding.
+You may need to lie flat for a few hours to be sure there is no bleeding.

 After you have had your IVC filter placed and are cleared to go home, your care team will go over any changes you'll need to make in your activity level.

-- Ask your provider when you can resume your normal day-to-day activity.
+- Ask your provider when you can go back to your normal day-to-day activity.

 - Call your provider if you have: